Call Medical Alert

 Mobile Standard

-We liked Medical Alert’s Standard Mobile System.
-It features a four day battery life, which is fairly good for the industry.
-We’ve seen systems offer a five day battery life such as when we tested the Medical Guardian MGMini.
+Medical Alert’s Standard Mobile System impressed us with its multi-day battery life, which is competitive for the industry.
+We’ve seen systems offer a five-day battery life, such as when we tested the Medical Guardian MGMini.
 Still, four days is plenty.

 Since the device features a built-in speaker and microphone, the casing has small holes in it to provide clearer audio.
 That means it’s not as waterproof as the at-home system help buttons, but you can still take it with you in the shower.
 Just don’t submerge it in water.